-Why do I need a legal point of discharge?
+When do I need to apply for a legal point of discharge?

 How do I apply?